learn how to do the HEMSTITCH

 There are a few ways to do the blind hem stitch (slip stitch) but this is my favorite hemstitch method because the stitches are not conspicuous on the front or back of whatever is being hemmed.

-When to use a blind hem or slip stitch:
+When do you use a blind hem or slip stitch?

 - Hemming pants, dresses, sleeves, etc.